kinganum/WatchTracker/docs/realtime-sync.md

 - **Optimistic Updates**: Most actions (add, delete, update) are applied to the local state *before* the API call completes.
 This makes the UI feel instantaneous.
 If the API call fails, the local state is reverted (rollbacked) to its original state.
 - **Auto-Scroll**: When a new item is added (especially via Smart Paste), the `scrollToId` state is updated.
 A `useEffect` hook then finds the corresponding item's DOM element and smoothly scrolls it into view.
 - **Highlight Animation**: Newly added items are given a temporary glowing animation (`animate-glow-neutral` or `animate-glow-anime`) to provide a clear visual cue of what just changed.
-The `newlyAddedIds` state array tracks which items to highlight.
+The `highlightedIds` state array tracks which items to highlight.
 The highlight is removed after the animation completes.

 ## 4. Fallback

 The real-time system is robust, but there is an implicit fallback.
 If the WebSocket connection for real-time events is ever dropped, the data will be out of sync until the user performs an action or reloads the page.
-Upon a full page reload, `fetchWatchlist()` is always called, which guarantees that the latest state is fetched directly from the database.
+Upon a full page reload, the app's initialization logic is always called, which guarantees that the latest state is fetched directly from the database and local cache.